Shoal Creek, Austin, Texas: History

-In 1838, a few settlers lived along the creek’s mouth in the village of Waterloo when Mirabeau B. Lamar, later the second president of the Republic of Texas, arrived there.
+In 1837 or 1838 Mirabeau B. Lamar, later the second president of the Republic of Texas, visited Jacob Harrell who was camped near Shoal Creek.
 Lamar was looking for places that would be suitable for Texas’s new capital.
 He shot a buffalo and admiring the area’s scenic beauty, returned to Houston.
+After that visit, in 1838, the planned townsite of Waterloo was surveyed by Edward Burleson.
 The next year, when Lamar was president, a commission appointed by him recommended Waterloo as the capital of Texas.
 Lamar wanted the capital to be on the “frontier” and have room to expand.
 He considered Shoal Creek to be the frontier and the land west of it to be Comanche territory.

 Shoal Creek was named by Edwin Waller, and its mouth roughly marked the western city limits of Austin in the original 1839 Waller Plan of the city.
 In the "Bird's-Eye View" map by Augustus Koch, Shoal Creek is the large canyon on the left side.